Turning ideas in to effective products that provide cutting egde solutions

 Speaking about the importance of innovation, Paul highlighted how the development of this app, and similar innovations, shouldn't be seen solely as an area for new companies.

 'I think often at times we associate innovation with startups.
 Innovation isn't a one-off, it's something that small- to medium-sized companies bring to industries like mining.'

-This began when he first joined TEC in 1999, a membership he maintained after moving to Colorado, where he continued to take part in a group.
+Paul joined TEC in 1999, a membership he maintained after moving to Colorado, where he continued to take part in a group.
 After moving back to Australia, Paul became one of the senior members of a new TEC group, helping him to see how useful this forum is for business owners trying to grow their operations.

 'Going over to the US, the businesses were bigger and it was a bit intimidating at the start because our business was quite small,' said Paul.
 'Eight years on, I would say the biggest challenge was leaving that group because I'd become very good friends with a number of the people in that group.'